Glossary

 The Refugee Protection Division (RPD) of the Immigration and Refugee Board can decide, at a special hearing, that a refugee claimant has “abandoned” their claim.
 This means that the claimant loses the right to make their claim.
 This could happen if a claimant does not follow all the rules about making a refugee claim.
-For example, they don’t file their Basis of Claim Form on time, don’t show up for a hearing, or don’t reply when the RPD asks them to.
+For example, they do not file their Basis of Claim Form on time, don’t show up for a hearing, or don’t reply when the RPD asks them to.

 In Immigration Law, Refugee Law